 Here are some suggestions for choosing hiking clothes including hiking footwear.

-o the appropriate hiking socks and hiking boots – you must choose an appropriate hiking sock that fits your hiking boots.
+o The appropriate hiking socks and hiking boots – you must choose appropriate hiking socks that fit your hiking boots.
 This is basically for the protection of the feet.

-o Hiking shirts or jackets – Shirts & jackets will give protection in your torso.
-Choose the hiking shirt and hiking jackets that suit your body.
+o Hiking shirts or jackets – Shirts & jackets will give protection to your torso.
+Choose the hiking shirt and hiking jackets that really suits your body.

 o Hiking vest – hikers usually use hiking vest.
 This gives warmth to the body also.

 o Hiking rain clothing – this is the best clothing during the cold and rainy season.
 This will keep your body warm and dry.